 Competing level 9 in 2019, Avalon began her season at the California Grand Invitational and come home with a gold medal on beam and silver medal on floor.
 Two months later at the SoCal State Championships, Avalon had a great meet, winning the beam title and earning a third place finish on bars and in the all around, qualifying to the Region 1 Championships.
 Avalon had her best meet of the season at regionals and won the beam, floor, and all around titles, punching a ticket to the Western Championships.
 Unfortunately, due to an illness, Avalon had to miss out on Westerns, but ended her season on a high note at Regionals.

-Currently, Avalon trains 25 hours per week under coaches Terry Gray, Kathy Strate, Marci Hauser and Ryan Covo at SCEGA Gymnastics.
+Currently, Avalon trains 25 hours per week under coaches Kathy Strate, Gibran Campos, Ryan Covo and Danielle Albright at SCEGA Gymnastics.
 In the future, Avalon hopes to qualify elite and make the US National Team an eventually earn a scholarship to a divison 1 school for gymnastics.